abhisheksreesaila/Basic-Lane-Lines-Detection/README.md

 - Maximum line gap = 50

 6. After applying the Hough Transform we needed to extrapolate the line segments you detect to map out the full extent of the lane.
 In order to do that I modified the draw_lines() function by following the steps outlined:-
     1. Get the slope of a Hough line
     2. Bucket LEFT and RIGHT line segments (Negative slopes indicates LEFT segments and positive the RIGHT)
     3. For both LEFT and RIGHT segment lines
-      1.Use all the X,Y points and fit a polynomial (line) using the numpy “polyfit” function 2.Then use the numpy “poly1d” function to get the actual y=mx+b function.
+          1. Use all the X,Y points and fit a polynomial (line) using the numpy “polyfit” function
+          2. Then use the numpy “poly1d” function to get the actual y=mx+b function.
-      3.This function will be used to fit all points that are outside the dataset i.e. that are not returned by Hough function.
+          3. This function will be used to fit all points that are outside the dataset i.e. that are not returned by Hough function.
-      4.Generate points outside the dataset to extrapolate.
+          4. Generate points outside the dataset to extrapolate.
     4.The algorithm above works for most cases but it does not the “solidYellowLeft.mp4” video.
 This needed careful analysis why the pipeline was failing.
 By analyzing the X Y points at problematic frames in the video we found below:-

  ![steps.png](https://github.com/abhisheksreesaila/CarND-LaneLines-P1/raw/master/step6a.png)